dimonck7/BlogForEverybody/README.md

 Community Version
 =========

-History Blog For Everybody
+History of "Blog For Everybody"
 ------------

-I had the idea!Make a blog just is not like other blogs.
+I had the idea to make a blog just not like other blogs.

 In this blog you can: